monoidcc/Cascade/README.md

 # Tententen WIP

-> Simple generative picture app for mobile
+> A simple generative picture app for mobile

 # Architecture